LeandervanAarde26/CaptainCook/README.md

 ![image2](https://drive.google.com/uc?export=view&id=1JrKOl34AXmAOUkeYZ_hkI7sUGl52Et1u)

+### First time user?
+Use the onboarding screens.
+First time users get a brief overview of the applicaiton with the onboarding screens, showcasing each of the main functionallities in the application.
+Users that have opened the application will not see these views

 ### View all recipes that are available on the app, pulled from AWS!
 You can view all the recipes and their previews on the app, all data that is sitting on an AWS S3 Bucket JSON file!

-### Answer questions through visual recognition
-Answer all questions through a visual hint above the question!
-Recognize your way to a highscore in each category.

-### Set and reset highscores
-Get and beat the highscore in each of the categories that are locally stored, also have the opportunity to reset the highscore on all categories whenever you want to!
-After quiz is finished, view all the right answers.
+### View Information about recipes in an individual recipe view
+Like what you see on the previews?
+Tap on the recipe to get more information about the recipe like ingredients, cooking instructions and cooking time!

 ![image4](https://drive.google.com/uc?export=view&id=1tm55oe94wZxuD8tVqSA2FB50OdqiBrzk)